Next Lesson - Conditions of the Lower Back

 The medial femoral circumflex artery is at risk of injury (this risk is increased if the fracture is displaced) and damage to this artery can cause avascular necrosis to the femoral head, as it is the main artery that supplies the head of the femur.
 As a result, it is vital that the blood supply is restored quickly, to prevent permanent damage to the femoral head.
 Treatment often involves a full or partial hip replacement especially in the elderly.

 Extracapsular fractures are more common in young/middle-aged people.
 They also present with a shortened, abducted and externally rotated leg at the hip due to the distal fragment being pulled upwards and rotated laterally.
 Avascular necrosis is very rare in extracapsular fractures because the fracture is distal to the medial femoral circumflex artery, so the blood supply remains intact.

 Diagram - The two main types of femoral neck fractures

 Creative commons source by Doctodoc, edited by Laura Hansell [CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0)]

-90% of all hip dislocations are posterior and are most commonly caused by the knee impacting on the dashboard in a car accident.
+90% of all hip dislocations are posterior (femoral head is posterior to where it should be) and are most commonly caused by injuries similar to the knee impacting on the dashboard in a car accident.
 They present with a flexed, adducted and internally rotated leg at the hip.
 Posterior dislocations are often associated with sciatic nerve palsy, which has a significant impact on the motor function of the limb.

 Anterior dislocations a much less common and the mechanism of injury is usually linked to skiing.
 They present with a flexed, abducted and externally rotated leg at the hip.
 A femoral nerve palsy may also be present, but this is relatively uncommon.

 Treatment in both cases is hip reduction (significant analgesia required) followed by rehabilitation.

 Image - An X-ray of a superior hip dislocation

 Creative commons source by James Heilman, MD [CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0)]